JSMarsh813/only-bangers/README.md

 ```

-- I noticed I was not getting my entire list of tags back.
-I found out appwrite defaults listdocuments to return 25 documents unless otherwise specified
+✅ 2.
+I noticed I was not getting my entire list of tags back.
+I found out appwrite defaults list documents to return 25 documents unless otherwise specified

 - edited the query limit to 5000 so we can get all the tags
 - thread which discussed this: https://appwrite.io/threads/1201609088421867680

 ```
  export async function GET(request) {